ingresso-group/slate/source/includes/_discount.md

 `perf_id` | The performance identifier.
 `price_band_code` | The price band code you want to view discounts for.
 `ticket_type_code` | The ticket type code you want to view discounts for.
-`add_user_commission`| *Optional*.
+`req_predicted_commission`| *Optional*.
 Include to retrieve [commission](#commission) data.
-For most partners this will include user_commission only (the amount you earn per ticket).
-Some partners will also see gross_commission, which is the total commission available to be shared between Ingresso and our partner.
-By default you will see user_commission only - if you think you need to see gross_commission as well then please get in touch.
+For most partners this will include `predicted_user_commission` only (the predicted amount you earn per ticket).
+Some partners will also see `predicted_gross_commission`, which is the total commission available to be shared between Ingresso and our partner.
+By default you will see `predicted_user_commission` only - if you think you need to see `predicted_gross_commission` as well then please get in touch.
 `no_of_seats` | *Optional*.
 The number of seats the customer would like.
 If this is specified then only discounts valid for the number of seats will be shown.
 `promo_code` | *Optional*.
 If the supplier supports a promo code this can be specified to unlock a discount.
 This feature is not commonly used with partners.